amd/fuzzyHSA/README.md

 ## Acknowledgments

-This project would like to thank the [tinycorp](https://tinygrad.org/), in particular the [tinygrad](https://github.com/tinygrad/tinygrad) framework for their effort pushing the boundaries.
-Please go give it a try/star!
+This project would like to thank the [tinycorp](https://tinygrad.org/) for their efforts that push the boundaries.
+Please go checkout their deep-learning framework [tinygrad](https://github.com/tinygrad/tinygrad) and give it a star!

 ## License